amirul-zafrin/resume-builder/README.md

 6. Redis Cache
 7. Docker

-The aim of this project is to make sure that each developer that involved in this project knows the process of developing a web app from scratch.
+The aim of this project is to make sure that each developer that involved in this project knows the process of developing a web app from scratch, and along the way, we will come up with a simple module on understanding the listed tech.